tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use a controlled vocabulary such as the list of Internet Media Types [MIME].
 This term is recommended for offline digital content.
 In cases where the provided URL includes a standard file extension from which the format can be inferred, it is permissible to not provide this item.
 Three types of values are recommended: (a) any MIME type; (b) common file extensions like txt, doc, odf, jpg/jpeg, png, pdf; (c) the following special values: Data-CD, Audio-CD, Video-CD, Data-DVD, Audio-DVD, Video-DVD-PAL, Video-DVD-NTSC, photographic slide, photographic print.
 Compare Type for the content-type.
-See also the entry for dcterms:format in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md for discussion of the rationale for terms in two namespaces.
+See also the entry for dcterms:format in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a> for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>